-The City funds the use of a vactor-like truck that has responsibilities to clean and maintain inlets, manholes, and drainage pipe.
-Contractors are hired on occasion to clean drain lines of heavy build-up of sand.
-Many of the drainage systems throughout the City are starting to deteriorate due to age and repairs and replacement are conducted on a yearly basis to keep abreast of this situation.
+The City funds the use of a vacuumtor t-like truck that has responsibilities to clean and maintain inlets, manholes, and drainage pipes.
+Contractors are hired on occasion to clean drain lines of heavy build up of sand.
+Many of the dDrainage systems throughout the City are starting toshowing signs of deterioratione due to age and are repaireds and or replaced ment are conducted on a yearly basis to keep abreast of this situation.

-Over the past several years the city has constructed leaf traps at the end of outfall pipes where they discharge into the lakes.
+Over the past several During the early stages of treating stormwater runoff-years the city has eonconstructed leaf traps at the end of outfall pipes where they discharge into the lakes.
 These leaf traps are considered the first phase of pollution control of drainage pipes for Lake Enhancement Program.
 Leaf traps are constructed of green plastic coated chain-link fence for stability and trash control with a textile fabric to catch leaves.
 Sufficient numbers of lake workers are funded to clean all traps within two days after rain events.
 Research conducted by a nearby University professor indicates that early leaf removal helps nutrient control by removing the organic leaf material as well as nutrients, phosphorus and nitrogen, that are leached from the leaves upon soaking in lake water.
 It has been estimated that perhaps 10-15 percent reduction of N, P and organic-C can be accomplished with quick and thoroughly cleaning of leaf traps.

-The leaf traps work veil for 90 percent of storms.
+The leaf traps work veil-well for 90 percent of storms.
 Of course, in Florida, it rains hard occasionally and larger storms will blow over certain traps.
 The repair and constant up-keep of all traps is funded and pursued to maintain good performance of traps.